 Secondary hypertension, less common than primary hypertension, is elevated blood pressure due to an identified medical condition.
 Possible causes of secondary hypertension include:

-Renal parenchymal disease, which includes diabetic nephropathy, glomerulonephritis, interstitial kidney disease, and polycystic kidney disease, is the most common cause of secondary hypertension, accounting for 2.5-5% of all cases.
-More than half of patients with kidney disease have hypertension, which worsens as the kidney disease progresses.
+Renal parenchymal disease, which includes diabetic nephropathy, glomerulonephritis, interstitial kidney disease, and polycystic kidney disease, is a common cause of secondary hypertension, accounting for 2.5-5% of all cases.
+More than half of patients with kidney disease have hypertension, which may progress as the kidney condition advances.

-Medical conditions that create hormonal imbalances can cause high blood pressure.
+Medical conditions that create hormonal imbalances can contribute to high blood pressure.
 The most common conditions associated with hypertension include:

 - Cushing's syndrome